What concepts does your website cover?

 A search engine might look at phrases that you use on your pages to get an idea of the concepts covered by your site.

-The search engine might try to decide that certain phrases you use are the “top phrases” that describe topics or concepts about your site.
+The search engine might try to decide that certain phrases you use are the “top phrases” describing topics or concepts about your site.

 But what if the search engine is wrong?